easolhq/easolhq.github.io/docs/guides/getting_started/creating_a_theme.md

 ### Option 2: Start with skeleton theme

 This option is ideal if you’re developing a fully custom site on Easol.
 The skeleton theme includes all the basic requirements for Easol themes in terms of structure, files and workflows.
-Easol cna grant you access to fork the skeleton theme.
+Easol can grant you access to fork the skeleton theme.

 ---